Probation Attorney in Portland

 (a) Pay supervision fees, fines, restitution or other fees ordered by the court.

 Fees specifically include probation supervision fees.
-Other court ordered fees include CAA (Court Appointed Attorney) fees, costs to extradite a defendant, statutory witness fees and fees for the psychological evaluation of the victim for trial preperation.
+Other court ordered fees include CAA (Court Appointed Attorney) fees, costs to extradite a defendant, statutory witness fees and fees for the psychological evaluation of the victim for trial preparation.

 Fines include punitive fines as well as compensatory fines to the victim.